ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

 code does not display anything on a chart.

-To create an alert based on an alertcondition, one should apply a Pine indicator with an alertcontidion to the current chart, open the *Create Alert* dialog, select the applied Pine code as the main condition for the alert and choose one of the specific alert conditions defined in the script's code.
+To create an alert based on an alertcondition, one should apply a Pine indicator containing an alertcondition to the current chart, open the *Create Alert* dialog, select the indicator as the main condition for the alert and then choose one of the specific alert conditions defined in the script's code.

 .. image:: images/Alertcondition_1.png